How Often Should You Scrape Your Tongue?

 Tongue scraping not only reduces bad breath but also freshens your breath by eliminating odor-causing bacteria and debris from the surface of your tongue.
 This process removes the source of foul odors in the mouth, resulting in a noticeably fresher and cleaner breath.

-Because halitosis is correlated with periodontal disease, regularly tongue scraping may reduce your risk of periodontal disease by removing bacteria and debris that can contribute to gum inflammation and infection.
+Because halitosis is correlated with periodontal disease, regular tongue scraping may reduce your risk of periodontal disease by removing bacteria and debris that can contribute to gum inflammation and infection.

 By maintaining a healthier oral microbiome and reducing plaque and tartar buildup, tongue scraping supports gum health and helps prevent the progression of periodontal disease.
 While further research is needed to fully understand the relationship between tongue scraping and periodontal health, this practice shows promising potential as a preventive measure against gum disease.